-St. Matthew’s Lower School (Kindergarten - 4th Grade) consists of one class at each grade level.
-Each class is self-contained and team-taught by two master teachers who take responsibility for planning, teaching, and monitoring the success of all learners in the class.
-The teachers work together and share their expertise to build a dynamic learning environment at each grade level.
-Homeroom teachers have access to break-out rooms, which allows them to work with smaller groups and/or individuals.
+St. Matthew's Lower School (Kindergarten-4th Grade) consists of one class at each grade level.
+Each class is self-contained and team-taught by educators who take responsibility for planning, teaching, and monitoring the success of all learners in the class.
+The team of full-time homeroom teachers work together and share their expertise to build a dynamic learning environment at each grade level.
+Homeroom teachers have access to breakout rooms, which allow teachers to work with smaller groups and/or individuals.

 Hours and Schedule

 The Lower School day runs from 8:20AM-3 PM.
 There are also options for extended days.
 The After-School Enrichment Program offers classes in a variety of subjects Monday-Thursday from 3:15-4:15 PM.
 After-School Care is also available Monday-Thursday from 3-5 PM and Friday until 4 PM.

 A Typical Week in Lower School:

 In addition to the core subjects taught by homeroom teachers (language arts, math and social studies), science, art, music, innovation, library, religion, and physical education are very important elements of the Lower School program.
 These subjects, though woven into homeroom activities, are also regularly scheduled each week and taught by teachers who have professional backgrounds in their specialty.